clairesunstudio/slidev-dataviz/dataviz-maps.md

 - Related Dataviz: Heatmap

 <!--
+The choropleth map.
+It's probably the most common type of data map.
+A choropleth map uses color to show a value in a specific geographic region, like a state or a county.
+This example from the New York Times shows the percentage of adults with a college degree in each county.
+The darker the shade, the higher the percentage.
+It's great for seeing regional patterns.
+But there's a big catch: you should always use normalized data, like rates or percentages, not raw numbers.
+If you used raw population numbers, big states like California and Texas would always be dark, just because they have more people, which isn't a very interesting story.

 Choropleth Maps display divided geographical areas or regions that are coloured, shaded or patterned in relation to a data variable.
 This provides a way to visualise values over a geographical area, which can show variation or patterns across the displayed location.The data variable uses colour progression to represent itself in each region of the map.
 Typically, this can be a blending from one colour to another, a single hue progression, transparent to opaque, light to dark or an entire colour spectrum.One downside to the use of colour is that you can't accurately read or compare values from the map.
 Another issue is that larger regions appear more emphasised then smaller ones, so the viewer's perception of the shaded values are affected.A common error when producing Choropleth Maps is to encode raw data values (such as population) rather than using normalized values (calculating population per square kilometre for example) to produce a density map.